Tampa Student Debt Attorneys

 There are several student loan consolidation plans for which you may qualify to help you be able to afford to make the payments.
 For instance, there is an income contingent repayment plan (ICRP) which is calculated based upon your annual gross income and family size.
 Your payment would be 20 percent of the difference between your gross income and the federal poverty guidelines for your family size and your monthly payment would be between $200.00 to $300.00 unless your income increases.
 In addition, your debt would be discharged at the end of 25 years.

 Contact Our Tampa Student Debt Attorneys

 If you have questions regarding divorce, family law, adoption or bankruptcy, as well as foreclosure defense, contact the law firm of All Family Law Group (Lynette Silon-Laguna, P.A.)
 We provide a free initial consultation, accept MasterCard, Visa, Discover and American Express, and charge reasonable and competitive rates.
-Furthermore, to assist you we have a team of legal assistants and associate attorneys, including a Spanish-speaking associate attorney.
+Furthermore, to assist you we have an experienced team of legal assistants and aattorneys

-Our office is conveniently located in the Riverview/Brandon area on Highway 301 South directly off of Interstate 75, near the intersection of Bloomingdale Avenue.
+Our main office is conveniently located in the Riverview/Brandon area on Highway 301 South directly off of Interstate 75, near the intersection of Bloomingdale Avenue and we have offices throughout Tampa Bay.
 Contact our firm by e-mail or call 813-672-1900.
 We will respond at our earliest opportunity!